pepaslabs/ltz1000-info/README.md

 ![](/media/resistors-table-2.png)

-Here's the same data, but expressed as the importance of each resistor relative to the importance of the R4/R5 ratio.
-I.e., according to zlymex, drift in R1 is only 15% as important as the drift in R4/R5.
+Here's the same data, but expressed as the importance of each resistor relative to the importance of the R4/R5 ratio (i.e. the data is normalized against R4/R5).
+E.g. according to zlymex, drift in R1 is only 15% as important as the drift in R4/R5.

 ![](/media/resistors-table-3.png)